ryuichiueda/emcl/README.md

 ### emcl2_node

 This node is moved to [ryuichiueda/emcl2](https://github.com/ryuichiueda/emcl2) since this package became too enlarged.
+The emcl2 node is robust in crowd of people and in open spaces.
+Please see the emcl2 repository.

 ## ROS version